 - View all the vitamins and minerals found in hemp at HempOilCan.com

-GLA is an anti-inflammatory that supports metabolism and weight management, healthy skin and hair, normal cholesterol levels and may reduce symptoms of PMS related to hormones.
+GLA is an anti-inflammatory that supports metabolism and weight management, healthy skin and hair, normal cholesterol levels and normal hormone production.

-Hemp seeds also provide ALA or alpha linolenic acid – an omega-3 that fights inflammation and supports healthy blood pressure.
+Hemp seeds also provide ALA, or alpha linolenic acid, an omega-3 that supports beneficial eicosanoids (healthy inflammation response) and normal blood pressure.

 Hemp hearts are an excellent source of plant-based protein, making them an ideal addition to vegan and vegetarian diets.